dashpay/dash-dev-branches/depends/README.md

 The default install prefix when using `config.site` is `--prefix=depends/<host-platform-triplet>`, so depends build outputs will be installed in that location.

+## Dependency Options

+The following can be set when running make: `make FOO=bar`

+- `SOURCES_PATH`: Downloaded sources will be placed here
+- `BASE_CACHE`: Built packages will be placed here
+- `SDK_PATH`: Path where SDKs can be found (used by macOS)
+- `FALLBACK_DOWNLOAD_PATH`: If a source file can't be fetched, try here before giving up
+- `C_STANDARD`: Set the C standard version used.
+Defaults to `c11`.
+- `CXX_STANDARD`: Set the C++ standard version used.
+Defaults to `c++20`.
+- `NO_BOOST`: Don't download/build/cache Boost
+- `NO_LIBEVENT`: Don't download/build/cache Libevent
+- `NO_QT`: Don't download/build/cache Qt and its dependencies
+- `NO_QR`: Don't download/build/cache packages needed for enabling qrencode
+- `NO_ZMQ`: Don't download/build/cache packages needed for enabling ZeroMQ
+- `NO_WALLET`: Don't download/build/cache libs needed to enable the wallet
+- `NO_BDB`: Don't download/build/cache BerkeleyDB
+- `NO_SQLITE`: Don't download/build/cache SQLite
+- `NO_UPNP`: Don't download/build/cache packages needed for enabling UPnP
+- `NO_NATPMP`: Don't download/build/cache packages needed for enabling NAT-PMP
+- `NO_USDT`: Don't download/build/cache packages needed for enabling USDT tracepoints
+- `ALLOW_HOST_PACKAGES`: Packages that are missed in dependencies (due to `NO_*` option or build script logic) are searched for among the host system packages using `pkg-config`.
+It allows building with packages of other (newer) versions
+- `MULTIPROCESS`: build libmultiprocess (experimental, requires cmake)
+- `DEBUG`: Disable some optimizations and enable more runtime checking
+- `HOST_ID_SALT`: Optional salt to use when generating host package ids
+- `BUILD_ID_SALT`: Optional salt to use when generating build package ids
+- `LOG`: Use file-based logging for individual packages.
+During a package build its log file resides in the `depends` directory, and the log file is printed out automatically in case of build error.
+After successful build log files are moved along with package archives
+- `LTO`: Enable options needed for LTO.
+Does not add `-flto` related options to *FLAGS.
+- `NO_HARDEN=1`: Don't use hardening options when building packages

+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
+In this case, `--disable-wallet`.

+## Cross compilation

+To build for another arch/OS:

+    make HOST=host-platform-triplet

+For example:

+    make HOST=x86_64-w64-mingw32 -j4

 Common `host-platform-triplet`s for cross compilation are: